 Striking a balance between high-calorie and low-calorie foods is key to healthy eating and achieving and maintaining a healthy weight.
 One of the more important ways to strike this balance is to incorporate an abundance of vegetables.
 In fact, eating more vegetables is tied to a lower risk of weight gain and obesity3.

 And variety is important.
 If you eat mostly low-calorie foods, like salad every day, you’ll probably feel unsatisfied and either give up altogether or find yourself overindulging.
 Instead, mix up the types of vegetables (think: a variety of colors) and make vegetables at least half the volume of your plate.
 The fiber will help fill you up while other more satiating components like fat, carbohydrates, and protein will round out this balanced meal.

 4. Too much processed food.

 Eating healthy can help you lose weight, maintain your ideal weight, and improve your overall health and well-being.
 But to be successful with it long-term, balance is just as important.
 Balance is the trick to consistently eating healthy without depriving yourself of the foods you love.
-This guide will help you learn how to balance your meals and snacks so you can eat healthy, lose weight, and feel satisfied without going crazy over calories.
+For additional pointers, my guide, “The Healthfull Method,” will help you learn how to balance your meals and snacks so you can eat healthfully, achieve and maintain a healthy weight, and feel satisfied without going crazy over calories.